In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 Brandon leaves disappointed and Jon is shocked at the display but continues with the reveal.

-The bar has been renamed and is now called SBLV Ultra Lounge.
+The bar has been given a new new, it is now SBLV Ultra Lounge.

 Inside is warmer and upscale with colours.